Edge of Hell (2025)

 Team Size: 8 People

-Software I Used: Unity, Milanote, Google Drive, Discord, GitHub
+Software I Used: Unity, Milanote, Google Workspace, Discord, GitHub

 Designed, constructed, and populated x3 diverse in-game levels, as well as x4 stylized boss arenas, in a 3D space within the Unity game engine.